prnvbn/grpcexp/README.md

 # you can also generate completions for zsh and fish shells by replacing bash with zsh or fish
 source <(grpcexp completion bash)
 ```

-> NOTE: don't forget to restart your terminal or run `source ~/.bashrc`

-### Windows

-Windows installation instructions are a WIP.
-In the meantime, you can download the latest release from the [releases page](https://github.com/prnvbn/grpcexp/releases)

 ## Why